hexalang/.github/CODE_OF_CONDUCT.md

 ## 6. Reporting Guidelines

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible at [our telegram group](https://t.me/hexalang).
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible by joining [Telegram group](https://t.me/hexalang).